itversity/mastering-airflow/02_key_concepts_of_airflow.md

 Let us get an overview of Airflow Variables.
 * Airflow Variables are primarily used to define reusable application level settings across tasks with in a DAG or across multiple DAGs.
+* Airflow Variables are not encrypted by default.
+It is a good practice to make sure they are encrypted.
+Airflow Administrator team can take care of it, if it is recommended by development team.
 * We can define variables using Web UI or CLI.
 * Let us define Airflow Variable using Airflow Web UI and understand how to access it using Airflow APIs.
   * Key: **SOURCE_BASE_DIR**